How to Stop Pop-Up Ads on Android Without Installing Extra Apps (2025 Guide)

 Final Words

-In 2025, Android provides plenty of built-in tools to fight ads.
+In 2025, Android will provide plenty of built-in tools to fight ads.
 By using system settings, browser controls, Play Protect, and Private DNS, you can block up to 90% of intrusive ads without installing extra apps.

 The result?
 A cleaner, faster, and safer Android experience—with fewer distractions and longer battery life.